External Root Resorption

 Treatment Options For External Root Resorption

-• Root Canal Therapy: For more advanced cases, especially when the internal pulp is affected, root canal therapy may be recommended.
-This procedure involves removing damaged tissue and sealing the tooth to prevent further resorption.
+• Root Canal Therapy: If the pulp inside the tooth is affected, root canal therapy may be necessary.
+This involves removing damaged tissue, then sealing and filling the tooth to protect against further damage.

-• Tooth Extraction and Replacement: In instances where the damage is extensive and preservation is not feasible, tooth extraction may be necessary.
-Dental professionals can discuss suitable replacement options, such as dental implants or bridges.
+• Tooth Extraction and Replacement: In instances where the damage is too extensive for other treatments, extraction may be recommended.
+Replacement options include dental implants or bridges to restore dental function and aesthetics.

 Individuals experiencing external root resorption should consult with their dentist to determine the most suitable course of action based on their specific situation.
-Early detection and proactive management are key to preserving dental function and aesthetics while minimizing the impact of external root resorption.
 For more information about External Root Resorption, please contact us.